Flight Attendant Requirements

 Personal Requirements

-• At least 18 years old
+• At least 20 years old

-• High school diploma or GED is required; college credits OR a minimum of two years customer service experience preferred
+• High school diploma or GED is required; college credits OR a minimum of two years of customer service experience preferred

 • Demonstrate reliability, punctuality and dependability

-• Read, write and speak English fluently
+• Read, write, and speak English fluently

 • Upon completion of training, willing to be assigned to any of Mesa Airlines crew bases (may involve relocation or commuting)